mopidy/mopidy/docs/installation/raspberrypi.rst

 Fixing audio quality issues
 ===========================

-The early versions of Rasbian containedf a buggy Alsa-driver.
+The early versions of Rasbian contained a buggy Alsa-driver.
 This caused bad sound quality, especiallyon the analog port.
 This does not apply anymore to newer distributions.

 As of about April 2013 the following steps should resolve any audio